ridhiagarwalla/Digital-watermarking-dct-dwt-svd/README.md

    *(Note: Make sure you use the correct flag --output if that's how your script is set up.)*

 2. *Algorithm Selection:*
-   - *Prompt:* The program asks you to choose a type: “DCT” or “DWT”.
+   - *Prompt:* The program asks you to choose a type: “DCT” or “DWT” or "SVD".
    - *Action:* You select one based on your preference (e.g., DCT).

 3. *Operation Choice:*